phpvms/docs/docs/customize/theming.md

   1. Copy the `resources/views/layouts/default` into a new folder, e.g, `resources/views/layouts/mytheme`
   2. Edit the `resources/views/layouts/mytheme/theme.json` file, and update the `name`

 If you want to edit only select templates (also recommended), set the `extends` value to `default`.
-Then you only need to copy over the templates that you modify, instead of all them (makes it easier to update)
+Then you only need to copy over the templates that you modify, instead of all them (this makes it easier to update phpVMS, and you also know what you've modified).

 ---